Ogollah/Ogollah/README.md

 ### Hi, I am Stephen Ogolla 👋
-    - I am a Software Engineer at I-TECH with experience in java and python.
-      I am also a member of Andela Learning Community (ALC)learning and helping grow new talents.
+    - A Software Engineer at I-TECH with experience in java and python and a member of Andela Learning Community (ALC)learning and helping grow new talents.
 ### 🎯 2020 goals
       - My 2020 goal is to team up with Antony Ojwang and Makombe from Palledium to contribute to HIS project.